 We highly recommend purchasing the OEM/Genuine BMW base support systems.
 Unlike most things BMW makes, these are actually pretty inexpensive with most around the $250 price point.
 There are some aftermarket brands, but they will not mount as well as the genuine systems and might rattle and shake while driving.

-The 3 Best BMW Ski & Snowboard Roof Racks
+The 3 Best BMW Roof Racks for Skis & Snowboards

 Once you have your base support system setup, it’s now time to purchase a universal ski and snowboard carry rack to mount to your base system.
 These are our 3 favorite: